yemery/restaurant-management/README.md

 # Restaurant Management System

 This repository contains a simple restaurant management system implemented in C++.
-The system allows for managing clients, menus, reservations, and orders.
+The system allows for managing Client, Dish, Drink, Inventory, Item, Menu, Order, and Reservation...

 ## Features